Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Conclusions

+To make a comparison, we varied various constraints for attack and found the most significant number of possible changes $k$.
+We present the comparison for a different number of possible changes in Figure~\ref{fig:number_of_changes_plot} If the models are similar, adding more steps to attack would help a lot.
+If they are different, the change is little.

-\subsection{Sensitivity and ablation studies}
+\subsubsection{Sensitivity and ablation studies}

-We present, how quality of the attack is affected by the difference between model architectures and number of admissible substitutions of transactions.
-In addition, we vary the parameter $k$ --- the number of admissible changes.
+We conduct additional experiments to examine how the attack's quality is affected by the choice of model architecture.
+Other considered changes are in the number of admissible changes $k$ and the number of options tried during each step.
 Also, we consider an alternative that generates more realistic and concealed substitutions.
-It allows changes only of less prominent MCCs and uses more realistic amounts for MCCs.
+It allows changes only of less prominent MCCs and uses more realistic amounts for MCCs suggested by~\cite{fursov2021adversarial}.
 We use the prefix \textbf{gen} to mark such approaches.
-The results are in Figure~\ref{fig:number_of_changes_full_plot}.

-We see continuous trend on decreasing of model performance, as we allow an attack to change more tokens in a sequence.
-If an attacked surrogate model and a true model are close to each other, the difference in performance in drastic reaching $0.4$ ROC AUC for $10$ possible substitutions.
-If models are close to each other e.g. a single Boosting model and a Boosting mix ensemble, the attack also works, but the results are not so impressive.
-Finally, if we use different architectures for different models, we observe performance drop close to that related to random changes.
-With respect to the parameter $k$, we observe, that generation of more possible options to select from lead to stronger attacks even in the case of significant differences between true and attacked models.
+The results are presented in the Figure~\ref{fig:number_of_changes_full_plot}.
+We see a continuous trend of decreasing model performance as we allow an attack to change more tokens in a sequence.
+If an attacked surrogate model and a true model are close to each other, the difference in performance is drastic, reaching $0.4$ ROC AUC for $10$ possible substitutions.
+If models are close to each other, e.g., a single Boosting model and a Boosting mix ensemble, the attack also works, but the results are weaker.
+On the other hand, if we use different architectures for different models, we observe performance drops close to that related to random changes.
+With respect to the parameter $k$, we observe that generating more plausible selection options at a single iteration leads to stronger attacks, even in the case of significant differences between true and attacked models.